Digald/mtga-pathway/README.md

 * Have Magic: The Gathering Arena installed on your home directory.
 The `output_log.txt`

-* Packaging configuration was set up for Windows OS specifically.
-At the moment of writing this, MTGA is only available on Windows.
+* At the moment of writing this, MTGA is only available on Windows.
+So Windows is required at the moment.

-* It's recommended to have a `dev-app-update.yml` file at the root of the project since the app checks for updates on startup.

 ### Installing